patconnole/openc2_companion/README.md

 * **"status_text"** : `String; eg "the command succeeded because..."`
 * **"results"** : `Multiple-key-dictionary ...`

-And don't forget the Message headers!
+And don't forget the Message headers, not part of the payload!

-**Headers** : Known as [Common Message Elements](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs02/oc2ls-v1.0-cs02.html#32-message) in Language Spec, their format and use depends on the Transfer Spec.
-* **content_type** : Is this JSON?
-* **msg_type** : Is this an OpenC2 Command or Response?
-* ... many more that are dependent on the Transfer Spec.

 # The Basics
 # Producer + Consumer